Supreme Court weighs mandating public funds for religious schools in Maine

 The U.S. Supreme Court hears arguments Wednesday in a case that could greatly expand state aid to religious schools.
 On one side are proponents of the school choice movement, and on the other is the state of Maine, which is defending the way it provides what it calls a public education for children.

-Now comes a new wrinkle presented in a case from Maine, a state with 180,000 schoolchildren spread out over a rural state, and where more than half the school districts have no public high school.
-To deal with that, 175,000 of Maine's students go either go to their local public school, or the state contracts with a nearby public school to take them and provide transportation if necessary.
+Now comes a new wrinkle presented in a case from Maine, a state with 180,000 schoolchildren spread out over a rural state and where more than half the school districts have no public high school.
+To deal with those who don't have a to local public school to attend, the state contracts with a nearby public school to take them and provide transportation if necessary.

 And then there is a third category, which is what Wednesday's case is all about.